-How To Test Your Mobile App Or Game For China | AppInChina
+How To Test Your Mobile App Or Game For China

-Just because your app works flawlessly in your home country doesn’t mean it will work at all in China.
+Just because your app works flawlessly in your home country doesn’t mean it will work in China.

-Because many mobile apps and games are built with services that are blocked by The Great Firewall of China, AWS Global, Google Cloud Services, Azure, and Firebase are some examples of powerful tools that, if built into your app, will break when trying to use your app in Mainland China.
+Because many mobile apps and games are built with services that are blocked by The Great Firewall of China, AWS Global, Google Cloud Services, Azure Global, and Firebase are some examples of powerful tools that, if built into your app, will break when trying to use your app in Mainland China.

 Link: How To Integrate A Chinese Cloud Service For Hosting